GearBrain

 To help wake you up, Pillow spots when you are in light sleep close to your alarm time, then wakes you up when you are least asleep.
 This form of dynamic alarm is supposed to help you feel more awake, as it doesn't drag you from deep slumber with the severity of a regular alarm clock.
 Pay the one-off $4.99 fee to unlock Pillow's premium features, and you can have the app play sounds and melodies designed to help you fall asleep.

-Cross Forward Consulting
+Sleep++ - FreeCross Forward Consulting

 Sleep++ is one of the simpler sleep-tracking apps for your Apple Watch and iPhone.
-It still has automatic and manual modes, graphs for showing the cycles of each night's sleep, and exports the data it gathers to the Health app, but does away with other bells and whistles.
+It still has automatic and manual modes, graphs showing the cycles of each night's sleep, and exports the data it gathers to the Health app, but does away with other bells and whistles.

 As is true for other sleep-tracking apps, automatic mode works best if you go to sleep as soon as you get into bed.
-But if you tend to watch TV or read in bed for a while each night, then manual mode is best — otherwise Sleep++ (and others) may produce inaccurate results.
+But if you tend to watch TV or read in bed for a while each night, then the manual mode is best — otherwise, Sleep++ (and others) may produce inaccurate results.

-Where most of these apps focus on sleep cycles and only include heart data as an added extra, HeartWatch puts it front-and-center.
+Where most of these apps focus on sleep cycles and only include heart data as an added extra, HeartWatch puts it front and center.
 The app produces detailed heart data for walking and exercise, plus a resting heart rate for the rest of your day — and, of course, data is gathered while you sleep.

-The app alerts you if your heart rate is excessively high or low during any of these four states, which could be a warning sign of an underlying health problem.
+The app alerts you if your heart rate is excessively high or low during these four states, which could be a warning sign of an underlying health problem.
 Until Apple switches on some of the Watch Series 4's more advanced heart-tracking features, HeartWatch makes for a good alternative.

 Beddit Sleep Monitor Free (requires $150 sleep monitor)